xarvh/squarepants/specs/Uniqueness.md

 * An expression requires all the requirements of its sub-expressions.

-* Expressions with any such requirement cannot be returned.
+* Expressions with any such requirement that also contain functions cannot be returned.

   --> A function call that recycles a unique also adds all its requirements to the unique.
   This is a result of the correspondence between recycling and "return and reassign":